-The proposed amendment will treat the transaction as a loan, including elements that are an excluded financial arrangement, thereby better reflecting the economic substance of the transaction.
+The proposed amendment will treat the transaction as a loan, thereby better reflecting the economic substance of the transaction.

 Tax records in te reo Māori

 The Bill proposes amendments to the Tax Administration Act 1994 and the Goods and Services Tax Act 1985 to allow tax records to be held in te reo Māori.
 The amendments codify existing Inland Revenue administrative practices regarding taxpayers holding tax records in te reo Māori.